andrefrua/FullYearCalendar_v2/HOMEWORK.md

 	•    super.metodo()
 	• }
 	• Class instance method vs class instance property with na arrow function.
+      Arrow functions in class properties performance
+      Arrow class properties are slower, but only on a micro level.
+Babel moves them to the constructor, so they are not reused between the class instances.
+Unless you are going to instantiate millions of components, the difference will be a few milliseconds for hundreds or even thousands of components.
+I am not going to create a benchmark to prove that since I would be basically measuring the cost of a function creation upon instantiation.

 	• yearSelected -> currentYear
 	• changeYearSelected -> protected
 		○ changeToYear só redirect vale a pena?